cognitedata/opcua-extractor-net/README.md

 For testing metrics, a good solution is the prom-stack found [here](https://github.com/evnsio/prom-stack)

+Before building, the solution has to be granted access to the Cognite private nuget repository:

+`.paket/paket.exe config add-credentials https://cognite.jfrog.io/cognite/api/nuget/nuget --username $USERNAME --password $PASSWORD`

+where `$USERNAME` is your @cognite.com identity before the @ and `$PASSWORD` is the API token from https://cognite.jfrog.io/.

 ### Testing
 There is a test script under Testing/test.sh.
 To run the tests locally, you should first start the python test servers, using `startservers.sh`.
 There are two test servers currently.